 This is achieved by a unique distillation routine which focusses on producing, retaining and developing the ‘good’ sulphur compounds, while eliminating the bad ones, throughout the process.

-These compounds originate in the longer fermentations although Mortlach also run shorter fermentations as well.
+These compounds originate in the shorter fermentations although Mortlach also run longer fermentations as well.
 Small stills and a fast distillation carefully control the spirit copper interface and reflux.
 A combination of different routings from wash stills to spirit still coupled with several dry runs in the final Wee Witchy still take the spirit to worm tubs carefully temperature controlled to deliver a substantial spirit ripe for maturation and development to deliver both the classic meaty taste with a great mouthfeel and strong fruity elements.

 A real multi-layered spirit which delivers more and more in the cask.
 I will not go into the complexity of still routing but it combines to deliver 2.81 distillations as Mortlach has from day one in 1823!